 Adventure

-Paragliding and Gliding
+Paragliding and gliding

-Climbing and ascent to high peaks
+Climbing the Andes, mountaineering and ascent to high peaks

-Tronador, Catedral and Lopez mounts in the province of Rio Negro; Cerro Alvear and Monte Olivia, in Tierra del Fuego, are tempting alternatives to enjoy untamed mountains.
-The heights of Neuquén mount also provide a major challenge.
-The stunning Lanín Volcano, Domuyo mount – the highest peak in Patagonia (4,709 m) – and Corona mount and Tromen attract climbers and adventure lovers.
-In Santa Cruz, the majestic Fitz Roy mount, one of the most challenging peaks in the world, and Torre mount seduce those seeking great challenges.
+“Cerro Tronador,” “Cerro Catedral,” and “Cerro López” in the province of Río Negro; “Cerro Alvear” and “Monte Olivia” in Tierra del Fuego are tempting alternatives for enjoying untamed mountains.
+The heights of Neuquén also provide great challenges.
+The stunning Lanín Volcano, “Cerro Domuyo”—the highest peak in Patagonia at 4,709 m—, Tromen, and “Cerro Corona” are all attractions that appeal to climbers and adventure lovers.
+From Santa Cruz, the majestic Fitz Roy—one of the most difficult peaks in the world—and “Torre” entice those who are up for the ultimate challenge.

 Ice climbing

-Rappelling and Climbing
+Rappelling and climbing

-The hills in Lihué Calel National Park in La Pampa, Catedral mount, Otto and López outside San Carlos de Bariloche and the Sierras Grandes in the province of Rio Negro; the bardas of the City of Neuquén and the mighty walls of San Martin de los Andes, Junín de los Andes, Villa Pehuenia and Villa El Chocón in Neuquén invite abseiling and rock climbing lovers to discover the most stunning environments in Patagonia Argentina.
+“Cerro Catedral,” “Cerro Otto,” and “Cerro López” on the outskirts of San Carlos de Bariloche, and “Sierras Grandes” in the province of Río Negro; the cliffs of the City of Neuquén; the mighty walls of San Martín de los Andes, Junín de los Andes, Villa Pehuenia, and Villa El Chocón in Neuquén, and the Piedra Parada Protected Natural Area in Chubut invite rappelling and rock climbing lovers to discover the most impressive landscapes of Argentine Patagonia.
+Climbing activities are available in the mountains of the Lihué Calel National Park in La Pampa.

 Rafting, kayaking and canoeing